-The holidays are here, and one of the best ways to celebrate in Austin is by visiting the city’s 54th Annual Trail of Lights.
-From December 10-23, 2018, Zilker Park transforms into a winter wonderland as it's lit up by more than 40 displays and nearly two million dazzling lights.
-This year, the Trail of Lights will welcome local food trucks, nightly entertainment and family-friendly holiday activities.
-Find out how and when to visit the Trail this season.
+The holidays are here, and one of the best ways to celebrate in Austin is by visiting the city’s 58th Annual Trail of Lights.
+From December 8-23, 2022 (closed Mondays), Zilker Park transforms into a winter wonderland as it's lit up by more than 2 million lights, 90 lighted holiday trees and more than 70 other holiday displays and lighted tunnels.
+Bundle up for this year's outdoor walking trail and read on to find out how and when to visit the 2022 Austin Trail of Lights.

 First opening in 1965 as the Yule Fest, the Trail of Lights has expanded and evolved throughout the years to become the well loved, community-wide celebration that it is today.
-More than 300,000 people enjoy the event each year, and everyone can take part in this Austin tradition by visiting for free on select nights.
-Some events to mark on your calendar are the official Grand Opening on December 10, Heroes Night on December 11, The Polar Express Movie Night on December 13 and U.T.
-Night on December 16.
+More than 300,000 people enjoy the event each year, and visitors can take part in this Austin tradition by purchasing a ticket based on your preferred date and time.
+Some events to mark on your calendar are UT Night on December 11, Movie Night on December 15, and Pride Night on December 21.

 What To Do Nearby

 If you want to grab a bite before hitting the trail, Barton Springs Road has plenty of fantastic restaurants to choose from.
-Check out Shady Grove for their inviting patio and well-rounded menu.
-If you’re looking for Tex-Mex, you’re in luck – the original Chuy’s (an Austin staple) is located just down the road.
-Going with a big group and can't settle on one place?
-The Picnic, Barton Spring Road’s largest food truck park, has options for everyone.
+Order a dinner to-go from the Carpenter Hotel, just down the road.
+If you’re looking for Tex-Mex, you’re in luck – the original Chuy’s (an Austin staple) is also located along Barton Springs Road and is available for pickup.
+Family can't settle on one place?
+The Picnic, Barton Spring Road’s largest food truck park, has a variety of options to please everyone.